Also Known As

 • When is it requested?

-An ANCA test and/or tests for MPO and PR3 are requested when a person is suspected of having a systemic autoimmune vasculitis, especially when symptoms suggest Granulomatosis with polyangitis (GPA ) or microscopic polyangiitis.
+An ANCA test or tests for MPO and PR3 are requested when a person is suspected of having a systemic autoimmune vasculitis, especially when symptoms suggest Granulomatosis with polyangitis (GPA ) or microscopic polyangiitis.
 Early in the disease, symptoms may be vague or nonspecific, such as fever, fatigue, weight loss, muscle and/or joint aches, and night sweats.

 As the disease progresses, damage to small blood vessels throughout the body may cause signs and symptoms associated with complications involving various tissues and organs.
 A few examples include: